 - Create new files.
 For more information, see Adding Files to Projects.

-- Rename or remove existing files.
+- Remove existing files.

 - Create new folders.

 - Compare the selected file with the currently open file in the diff editor.
 For more information, see Comparing Files.